sagargouda/React-learnings/Day3/notes.md

 16) jsx is difffrent than html , not html inside js , jsx is html like syntax

-17) jsx is just a syntax to write react element to show that react elemnt is javscript object
+17) jsx is just a syntax to write react element to show that react element is javscript object

 18) js engine doesn't understand jsx because it understand ecma script(ES6) , that is what my broowser and js engine understand , so jsx is not valid js , so how is it working , parcel our homie is doing the job for us , when i write jsx , even before it goes to js engine it transpiled and js engine recive code that browser can undertstand.

 19) jsx code is transpiled before it reaches js engine.

-20) who is transpiling this code = parcel
+20) who is transpiling this code = parcel(babel)
 21) parcel is not doing it , but babel is doing it .
 22) babel is in node modules already
 23) how is jsx running ?